Medial patellofemoral ligament

-The medial patellofemoral ligament is one of the several ligaments on the medial aspect of the knee.
-It originates on the superomedial aspect of the patella and inserts in the space between the adductor tubercle and the medial femoral epicondyle.
-Its main function is to prevent lateral displacement of the patella.
+The medial patellofemoral ligament (MPFL) is one of several ligaments on the medial aspect of the knee.
+It originates in the superomedial aspect of the patella and inserts in the space between the adductor tubercle and the medial femoral epicondyle.
+The ligament itself extends from the femur to the superomedial patella, and its shape is similar to a trapezoid.
+It keeps the patella in place, but its main function is to prevent lateral displacement of the patella.

+Structure

+The MPFL is located in the second soft tissue layer in the knee; this layer also includes the medial collateral ligament.
+The middle layer has the most consequential role in the patella's stabilization.
+The MPFL's origin is on the femur between the medial femoral epicondyle and the adductor tubercle, while being superior to the superficial medial collateral ligament.
+From the origin, it moves anteriorly, and combines with the deep portion of the vastus medialus oblique, inserting to the superomedial side of the patella, creating greater stability in the joint.

+Function

+The purpose of the MPFL is to keep the patella stabilized; the ligament itself is responsible for 50–80% of the stability that is needed to prevent lateral patellar dislocation.
+The ligament is able to gain this stability by keeping the patella stable in the trochlear groove.
+The addition of two other ligaments: the medial patellotibial ligament (MPTL) and the medial patellomeniscal ligament (MPML) aide the MPFL to maintain stabilization.

+Clinical significance

-The MPFL is the primary stabilizer to lateral displacement of the patella providing approximately 50-60% of restraining force.
+The MPFL is the primary stabilizer to lateral displacement of the patella providing approximately 50–60% of restraining force.
 Injury to the MPFL is most common during a non-contact twisting action.
-The most likely time for the patella to shift laterally is during the first 20-30 degrees of flexion as the quadriceps tighten simultaneously and pull the patella laterally.
+The most likely time for the patella to shift laterally is during the first 20–30 degrees of flexion as the quadriceps tighten simultaneously and pull the patella laterally.
 Beyond 30 degrees, the quadriceps tendon and patellar ligament pull the patella posterior into the groove of the knee joint making lateral dislocation of the patella unlikely.

-Treatment

-Initial dislocation recurs about 15-44% of cases, and symptoms continue in about half.
+Dislocation recurs in about 15–44% of cases, and symptoms continue in about half.
 Recurrence of a laterally displaced patella is more common as the incidence of dislocation continues in the affected individual.
 Repairing the MPFL can be done surgically through an MPFL reconstruction.
-Indications for such are two documented patellar dislocations and exam findings of excessive lateral patellar mobility.
+Indications for surgical incisions are two documented patellar dislocations and exam findings of excessive lateral patellar mobility.

-MPFL reconstruction involves attaching two connections to patella and one to the femur.
+MPFL reconstruction involves attaching two connections to the patella and one to the femur.
 This reconstruction holds the femur and patella in place.